EndPointCorp/end-point-blog/2018/12/13/Liquid Galaxy Support Engineer.html.md

 ### About us

-End Point is technology consulting company founded in 1995 and based in New York City, with 35 full-time employees with many working remotely from home offices.
+End Point is a technology consulting company founded in 1995 and based in New York City, with 35 full-time employees with many working remotely from home offices.
 We serve over 200 clients ranging from small family businesses to large corporations, using a wide variety of technologies.
 Our team works together using tmux, chat applications, video conferencing, and even regular telephones.

 ### How to apply